 Filling for tang yuan:

-Place all ingredients for filling in a mixing bowl.
-Stir to mix everything.
+- Place all ingredients for filling in a mixing bowl.
+Stir to mix everything into a meat paste in one direction with a chopstick.
+Pinch off a small amount and cook in boiling water and have a taste.
+Adjust seasoning as needed.
 Cover and let marinate in the fridge for 30 minutes.
-Roll into about 15 small meatballs
+Roll into 28 meatballs

-Place the flour in a large mixing bowl.
-Gradually add in water and stir with a spoon and when it's not too hot anymore, knead with your hands until you get a non-sticky dough that is soft and pliable.
-If it's too dry, add a bit more water, it shouldn't be too wet that it sticks to your hands or bowl
+- Place the flour in a large mixing bowl.
+Start with 100 ml of hot boiling water (make sure it's really hot) and stir with a spoon and when it's not too hot anymore, knead with your hands until you get a non-sticky dough that is soft and pliable.
+If it's too dry, add a bit more water, it shouldn't be too wet that it sticks to your hands or bowl but you should be able to form a smooth stretchy though that is easy to work with without breaking

 Putting everything together: